#TalkingHelps at university

 It was in that moment that I broke down and cried like never before.
 Those tears were like a release of all the stress and pressure of 'being normal and carrying on'.

-Following that, I spoke to my therapist, my university and my loved ones and began receiving support and although it didn't get better immediately, things started moving.
+Following that, I spoke to my therapist, my university and my loved ones and began receiving support.
+Although things didn't get better immediately, they started moving.
 It was progress.
 Hope.

 Reaching out can be as easy as sending a text message saying 'hey'.
 Don't be fooled by a calm exterior.
 Reach out to people and be that person.